-What is Atherosclerosis and How Is it Related to High Blood Pressure?
+How Does Atherosclerosis Relate to High Blood Pressure?

-People with high blood pressure are more likely to develop coronary artery disease, because high blood pressure puts added force against the artery walls.
-Over time, this extra pressure can damage the arteries, making them more vulnerable to the narrowing and plaque buildup associated with atherosclerosis.
-The narrowed artery limits or blocks the flow of blood to the heart muscle, depriving the heart of oxygen.
+High blood pressure can lead to CAD because it adds force to the artery walls.
+Over time, this can damage these blood vessels and lead to more plaque buildup.
+The narrowed artery limits or blocks the flow of blood to the heart muscle, which means it might not get enough oxygen.

 What Are the Symptoms of Atherosclerosis?

-Atherosclerosis usually has no symptoms until the narrowed coronary arteries severely restrict blood flow to the heart.
-At this point, you may feel chest pain because not enough blood is reaching your heart, especially while you are exerting yourself or are under stress.
+In the early stages, you typically don’t have symptoms.
+Once coronary arteries start to seriously restrict blood flow to the heart, you may feel chest pain (angina) because not enough blood is reaching your heart, especially when you exert yourself or you feel angry or stressed.

 What Is a Heart Attack?